 Fellows also enroll in a special seminar only for them, team-taught by the entire Economics and Business Department.

-The program provides a fully paid, faculty escorted study trip to New York City at the end of the spring semester.
-In addition to visiting the New York Federal Reserve and The New York Stock Exchange, seeing a baseball game and going to the theater, students meet with distinguished alumni and professionals in business and government.
+The program provides a fully paid, faculty escorted study trip to a major U.S. city at the end of the spring semester.
+In addition to visiting various companies, students will explore local entertainment events such as seeing a baseball game and going to the theater.
+During the travel experience students will meet with distinguished alumni and professionals in business and government.

 Internship and career opportunities are also presented across various fields.